Charge and spin interplay in a molecular-dimer-based organic Mott insulator: Introduction

+The crystal structure of \Cl, which allows electrical dipole formation on the lattice sites, with S=1/2 associated with each site is shown in Figs.~\ref{fig_0} and \ref{fig_torque}a.
+In the layered crystal structure of this material, (BEDT-TTF$)_2^{1+}$ dimers form a triangular lattice in the BEDT-TTF-based layer, with charge $+1e$ and S=1/2 per dimer achieved by a charge transfer between anion and cation layers.
+On the charge order transition, a charge difference of $\Delta n$=0.2$e$ between charge-poor and charge rich molecules of a dimer leads to a dipole solid state~\cite{Drichko2014,Gati2018}.
+This charge distribution is schematically indicated by the red and blue colors in the (BEDT-TTF)$_2$ dimers in Fig.~\ref{fig1_vX}.
+The charge order transition drives a large increase of d.c. resistivity~\cite{Yasin2012,Drichko2014} and a notable feature in heat capacity (Fig.~\ref{fig1_vX})~\cite{Hassan2020,Gati2018}.
+While the lattice response is detected on this first order phase transition~\cite{Gati2018}, no structural phase transition has been observed by the XRD studies so far~\cite{Drichko2014}.

+On the charge ordering transition the electronic system changes dimensionality from 2D to 1D due to the formation of the charge stripes along the $c$ axis~\cite{Drichko2014,Hassan2020,Gati2018}.
+Calculations confirm that the charge order in \Cl\ results in a high in-plane anisotropy of magnetic exchange interactions $J$, leading to a suggestion of an effectively 1D magnetism for \Cl~\cite{Jacko2020}.
+Two scenarios for the ground state of these effectively 1D antiferrmagetic (AF) chains are possible: In the absence of coupling to the lattice, the 1D stripes can evolve into a 1D spin liquid, presenting another possible way to reach a spin liquid state for \Cl~\cite{Mila2000,Watanabe2017}.
+A strong coupling of spin degrees of freedom to the lattice can result in a formation of a spin singlet state~\cite{Dayal2011}, as observed, for example, in $\theta$-(BEDT-TTF)$_2$RbZn(SCN)$_4$~\cite{Mori1997,Kanoda2011}.

-Melting of the charge order can lead to inhomogeneities, appearance of domain walls, and charge disorder.
+Melting of the charge order in \Cl\ below 15~K~\cite{Hassan2020} can lead to the charge disorder and an appearance of domain walls.
 An interplay of disorder and low-dimensionality is an important direction of research for spin liquid materials.
-One of the recent examples on a triangular lattice is YbMgGaO$_4$, where structural disorder controls magnetic state~\cite{Kimchi2017}.
-Many materials, of which YbMgGaO$_4$ is an example, posses intrinsic structural disorder.
-In order to study disorder effects in some situation disorder is introduced by X-ray irradiation~\cite{Furukawa2015}. \Cl\ provides a unique situation where charge inhomogeneities are present only in a temperature range below 15~K, and their scale is temperature dependent.
-It can give an additional insight of how inhomogeneities control magnetic state of the system.
+Some materials, a recent example of which is a triangular lattice magnet YbMgGaO$_4$, have the intrinsic structural disorder control of the magnetic ground state~\cite{Kimchi2017}.
+In order to study structural disorder effects in a controlled fashion, disorder is introduced by X-ray irradiation~\cite{Furukawa2015} or doping~\cite{Kawamata2008}. \Cl\ provides a unique situation where charge inhomogeneities are present only in the temperature range below 15~K, and their scale is temperature dependent.